OpenVisualCloud/Intel-Tiber-Broadcast-Suite/pipelines/README.md

 ![Multiviewer](https://github.com/intel-innersource/applications.services.cloud.visualcloud.vcdp.video-production-pipeline/blob/main/doc/png/multiviewer.png)

 Known restrictions in the first release:
-- 4 input streams are supported
+- 4 input streams are supported for performance testing
 - simultaneous receive and transmit is not supported in IMTL plugin
 - no integration with visualization app